 |Waku Waku Sonic Patrol Car

 Waku Waku Sonic Patrol Car (Japanese: わくわくソニックパトカー), named Hedgehog Sonic the Police Officer (Japanese: はりねずみ ソニックのおまわりさん, Romaji: Harinezumi Sonic no Omawari-san) in-game, is a children's ride that features Sonic the Hedgehog playing the role of a police officer, patrolling the streets of a city and keeping it safe from Dr. Eggman.
 The game was released on December 1991, in both Japanese and English.
-The English version was not exported to other countries and likely was used in areas where a large number of english speaking tourists frequent.
+The English version was not exported to other countries and likely was used in areas where a large number of English-speaking tourists frequent.

 The game uses the background music from Green Hill Zone in the original Sonic the Hedgehog, although the sprites onscreen are refined and look quite different from those used in the original Sonic the Hedgehog for the Sega Genesis/Mega Drive.
 Also, there are speech samples in the game.
 Sonic and Eggman speak in Japanese throughout the game/ride.